EdoardoVigano/Chemical-Resolver/README.md

 9. Before starting the new research, click on “Clean Work”

 ### Other functionalities
-You can search for one single molecule and save the result by clicking on the identifier.
+By clicking on the identifier, you can search for one single molecule and save the result.
 In this way, a new window is open, and you can start the single search by clicking on “Search in database” (on NCI); you can also see the molecule structure after having searched for the SMILES.
 You can save the result by clicking on “Save”.

 <p align="center">
   <img width="450" height="415" src="IMG_CR/Picture4.png">